adhocteam/ca-alert/research/ResearchDocumentation.md

 - What makes emergency messages helpful
  - People wanted multiple locations, such as their home and office, and their current location
- - Users want messages if “something in my life is affected by it”
+ - Users want messages if “something in my life is affected by it.”
  - Is there an action they need to take, like move their car or evacuate?
  - Messages that "cut through the clutter" of other notifications are good for emergency situations
- - There are levels of importance that call for different types of messages and notifications: warnings vs emergencies, something they need to react to vs notice of something in a loved one's region, etc.
+ - There are levels of importance that call for different types of messages and notifications: warnings vs. emergencies, something they need to react to vs. notice of something in a loved one's region, etc.
 - Accessing messages
  - Phone alerts were more useful than email
- - Signing in with google is something people like
+ - Signing in with Google is something people like
  - Users want to be able to review information in case they dismiss a notification without getting the details
  - It would be helpful to see current alerts near a user's location without signing in
 - Idea: a chat bot for low tech/low SES could be a good future feature